 Today, an examination of those novels and the historical context in which they appeared illuminates the changing conscious and unconscious assumptions about the nature of woman — of what she is, what she wants, and what she gets — over the years.

 Fictional Females is a perfect supplemental reading for any high school or college-level course in American literature, women’s studies, women’s literature, or American social history.
-View the table of contents, read about the author, or buy the title (and many of the novels it covers) from Amazon.
+View the table of contents, read about the author, or buy the title from Amazon.

 |Fictional Females: Mirrors and Models is now available in a new Kindle version for just $9.99!|